-- School pay policies must make performance-related progression the basis for all decisions on pay for classroom teachers and leaders. - School appraisal policies must reflect the links between performance and pay. - Pay and appraisal policies should minimise the impact on workload for individual teachers, line managers and headteachers. - Schools should review their pay and appraisal policies annually to clarify their approach to making performance-based pay decisions and to set out the extent to which any uplift to the national framework will be taken into account when making any individual pay decisions. - When designing school pay and appraisal policies, school leaders may wish to refer to the Department's school workforce planning guidance and flexible working in schools guidance. - All pay decisions must be made using objective criteria so that there is no discriminatory effect on any teacher or group of teachers with a protected characteristic under the Equality Act 2010. - It is up to each school to decide for itself how best to implement the arrangements and develop its policies accordingly. - No single approach will suit all schools. - Schools are under no obligation to increase an individual's pay unless it is warranted by performance in accordance with their pay policy - schools are free to withhold progression pay without any requirement to initiate or consider capability proceedings. - Schools need to tailor their pay policies to meet their local recruitment and retention needs. - Schools are free to make appointments above the minimum of a pay range and to use recruitment and retention payments to attract and recruit the teachers that they need. - There should be scope, where justified by consistently excellent performance, for the most able teachers to progress rapidly. - Schools have flexibility to decide how they wish to reward their leadership teams to reflect individual performance and the challenges of the post. - The pay of headteachers or leadership teams in post only have to be reviewed when there have been significant changes to responsibilities. - The principles underlying the core non-pay conditions remain unchanged.
+- School pay and appraisal policies must make performance-related progression the basis for all decisions on pay for classroom teachers and leaders. - Pay and appraisal policies should minimise the impact on workload for individual teachers, line managers, headteachers and governance boards. - Schools should review their pay and appraisal policies annually to clarify their approach to making performance-based pay decisions and to set out the extent to which any uplift to the national framework will be taken into account when making any individual pay decisions. - When reviewing school pay and appraisal policies, school leaders should consider the recommendations on performance management in the 'Making Data Work' report, and may wish to refer to the Department's school workforce planning guidance, flexible working in schools guidance, the optional appraisal and capability model policy and model pay policy. - All pay decisions must be made using objective criteria so that there is no discriminatory effect on any teacher or group of teachers with a protected characteristic under the Equality Act 2010. - It is up to each school to decide for itself how best to implement the arrangements and develop its pay and appraisal policies accordingly.
+No single approach will suit all schools. - Schools are under no obligation to increase an individual's pay unless it is evidenced by performance in accordance with their pay policy - schools are free to withhold progression pay without any requirement to initiate or consider capability proceedings. - Schools should tailor their pay policies to meet their local recruitment and retention needs. - Schools may appoint teachers above the minimum of a pay range and to use recruitment and retention payments to attract and recruit the teachers that they need. - There should be scope, where justified by consistently excellent performance, for the most able teachers to progress rapidly.
+Where this rapid progression is to be considered at the end of the appraisal cycle, the differential performance required should be clearly set out at the start of the appraisal period.
+Schools have flexibility to decide how they wish to reward their leadership teams to reflect individual performance and the challenges of the post. - The pay ranges of headteachers or leadership teams in post should only be reviewed when there have been significant changes to responsibilities and not just because the top of the current range has been reached.
+The principles underlying the core non-pay conditions remain applicable to all schools.